ZsofiaS/CV/README.md

 ## Hobbies

 - Travelling - I thoroughly enjoy immersing myself in different cultures & being in the nature
+- Bouldering - I climb at V4 grade, usually indoors and occasionally on Southern Sandstone.
+I also tried my hand at deep water solo (climbing high rock walls without any protective equipment, above the sea) in Vietnam and Mallorca.
+- Foreign languages: basic Korean, Chinese, Polish, Spanish and French.
 - Baking
-- Bouldering - I climb at V4 grade, usually indoors
-- Foreign languages: basic Korean, Chinese, Polish, Spanish and French.